Gitpabora/Data_reduction_compression/README.md

 | 100         |  72.29%    | ![src100](data/output/sdv_rc100.png ) |

-### Comparing the two different approaches
+### Observations:
- 1.Reconstruction for PCA is better at a lower value of number of prncipal components
+ 1. in both the algorithms as the Number of principal component or K the compression  ratio decreases 1.Reconstruction for PCA is better at a lower value of number of prncipal components

  2.The compression ratio higher in PCA for the same value of component in PCA and K value in SVD

 ## 3. K-mean clustering is a simple and popular technique for data partitoning

-## Future scope including the below
+## Future scopes including the below

-1. Exploring other data reduction techniques
+1. Exploring other data reduction techniques for ML
-2. Most imporatnatly (a) Experimenting with large dataset (b) test for the measures of these algorithms in terms of the impact on the model performance (c) when which algorthim is suitable
+2. Most imporatnatly (a) Experimenting with large dataset and setting up github CI (b) test for the measures of these algorithms in terms of the impact on the model performance (c) when which algorthim is suitable